BCS-BEC crossover in a quasi-two-dimensional Fermi gas: Results

 By incorporating an infinite number of levels, we can determine the evolution of the chemical potential $\mu$ and order parameter $\Delta$ throughout the BCS-BEC crossover in a quasi-2D Fermi gas, as depicted in Figs.~\ref{fig-mu} and \ref{fig-del}.
 The lowest density we consider ($\eF/\omega_z =0.1$) corresponds approximately to the experiments of Ref.~\cite{Frohlich2011,2011Natur.480...75F,KosPVF12,BauFFV12}.
 Note that in the extreme BCS and BEC limits, we must have $\mu \to \eF$ and $\mu \to -\eB/2$, respectively, a feature which holds across all dimensions.
 In the BCS regime, the behavior is in qualitative agreement with the two-level calculation: $\mu$ is suppressed and $\Delta$ is enhanced with respect to the 2D result, with the deviation from 2D being increased with increasing $\eF/\omega_z$.
 However, multiple levels are required to correctly capture the dependence on $\eB/\eF$ as $\eF$ shifts away from zero.
 We also see in Fig.~\ref{fig-mu} that the relative chemical potential $\mu +\eB/2$ exhibits a very steep gradient as $\eB \to 0$ for $\eF/\omega_z \gtrsim 0.5$.
 This illustrates how higher levels can lead to a strong deviation from 2D even when $\eF < \omega_z$ and $\eB/\eF \ll 1$.

-For larger $\eB/\eF$, $\Delta$ eventually becomes suppressed compared to the 2D result and appears to approach the 3D mean-field curve in the BEC limit (Fig.~\ref{fig-del}).
-The chemical potential, however, always remains lower than the 2D result, and has a behavior in the BEC regime that is intermediate between 2D and 3D mean field.
+For larger $\eB/\eF$, $\Delta$ eventually becomes suppressed compared to the 2D result and approaches the 3D mean-field curve in the BEC limit (Fig.~\ref{fig-del}).
+The chemical potential, on the other hand, always remains lower than the 2D result, and has a behavior in the BEC regime that is intermediate between 2D and 3D mean field.
 In the limit $\eB/\eF \gg 1$, the pairing gap is no longer given by $\Delta$ and the properties of the Bose superfluid are instead encoded in $\mu$.
 In particular, the relative quantity $\mu+\eB/2$ yields the mean-field energy for the repulsion between dimers.
 Referring to Fig.~\ref{fig-mu} (inset), we see that it tends to zero as a power law with increasing $\eB/\eF$, similarly to 3D and in contrast to the 2D mean-field result.
 This is consistent with a dimensional crossover to 3D dimers once $\eB \gtrsim \omega_z$.
-However, we obtain a power of $-1/3$ rather than $-1/2$ as expected from 3D mean field theory.
-Indeed, a power of $-1/2$ is also expected for weakly interacting bosons confined to quasi-2D since their mean-field energy scales as $a_{s}/l_z \sim \sqrt{\omega_z/\eB}$~\cite{Petrov2000}.
-The discrepancy is likely due to the fact that our mean-field approximation does not allow for the scattering of dimers in the transverse direction since they are constrained to be in the $N=0$ center of mass mode.
-The repulsion between dimers has also been discussed in the context of a two-channel model for the quasi-2D system~\cite{Zhang2008}.
+In this case, we expect to have weakly interacting bosons confined to quasi-2D with a mean-field energy that scales as $a_{s}/l_z \sim \sqrt{\omega_z/\eB}$~\cite{Petrov2000}, i.e., it behaves as a power law with exponent $-1/2$ like in the 3D BEC regime.
+However, our quasi-2D calculation gives a power of $-1/3$ rather than $-1/2$.
+This discrepancy is due to the fact that our mean-field approximation does not allow for the scattering of dimers in the transverse direction since they are constrained to be in the $N=0$ center of mass mode.
+Removing a spatial degree of freedom, means we only recover $2/3$ of the full exponent.
+The fact that we recover a power law dependence at all for the dimer-dimer interaction, is because we can extrapolate to an infinite number of levels.
+Note that $N>0$ scattering between dimers is not expected to be significant in the BCS regime.
+The repulsion between dimers has also been discussed in the context of a two-channel model for the quasi-2D system~\cite{Zhang2008}, although no explicit dependence on $\eB$ was given.